 Successor custodian: under the Health Information Act and the Patient Record Retention standard of practice, physicians are required to have agreements and arrangements in place with another custodian to deal with contingencies (e.g., illness, death, relocation to a geographically distant location) to allow for continuity of care and to ensure patients have ongoing access to their health information.
-For more as a member of this College.
-The College regulates physicians, surgeons and osteopaths.

-${\boldsymbol \cdot}$ "Regulated member" means any person who is registered or who is required to be registered information and a sample Successor Custodian Agreement, please refer to the Physicians as Custodians of Patient Records Advice to the Profession document.
+For more information and a sample Successor Custodian Agreement, please refer to the Physicians as Custodians of Patient Records Advice to the Profession document.

-• &quot;May" means that the physician may exercise reasonable discretion.

-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion. - "Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.